xiuqili-xl/CurriculumMapping/README.md

 _Repository for the Competency-based Curriculum Mapping Manuscript_

 ## Overview
-This repository contains the data and code to generate figures in the manuscript, "Competency-based Curriculum Mapping for Doctoral Program Evaluation" by Xiuqi Li, Jelena Patrnogić, and David Van Vactor.
+This repository contains the data and code used to generate figures in the manuscript, "Competency-based Curriculum Mapping for Doctoral Program Evaluation" by Xiuqi Li, Jelena Patrnogić, and David Van Vactor.
 * Preprint of the manuscript can be accessed on __{PLATFORM TBA}__

 ## Repo Organization